flecsi/flecsi/doc/sphinx/src/developer-guide.rst

-On **release branches** both major and minor version components are set to the release version, however, the patch version component is set to its maximul value 255.
+On **release branches** both major and minor version components are set to the release version, however, the patch version component is set to its maximal value 255.

 On **feature branches** only the major version component is set to the version value, while the minor version component is set to its maximum 255 and the patch version component is set to 0.

-Finally, on the **develop branch**, the major version component is set to its maximum 255, while the other componets are set to 0.
+Finally, on the **develop branch**, the major version component is set to its maximum 255, while the other components are set to 0.

 The following table summarizes these rules with some examples: